UmairTareen/pypsa-eur/README.md

 **Quick Usage**:
 - Download repository
-- Install the pypsa environment and activate pypsa-eur. conda env create -f envs/environment.yaml conda activate pypsa-eur
+- Install the pypsa environment and activate pypsa-eur:
+> conda env create -f envs/environment.yaml

+> conda activate pypsa-eur

-- A solver is also needed for optimisation, Gurobi is recommended but Cplex can also be used. conda install -c gurobi gurobi
+- A solver is also needed for optimisation, Gurobi is recommended but Cplex can also be used:

+> conda install -c gurobi gurobi

 **First run of the model**:
 During the first run, all data bundles must be downloaded.
 In the config file, set the retrieve options as such: